StormBit/janus/doc/FAQ.md

 This version has several bug fixes and new features.
 It's a hybrid of trix-janus and the the old sourceforge version, being more like the prior without all the bugs that comes with it.

-**New features:** Custom Domain for links, Forced Network Tagging and mIRC Control Code Control.
+**New features:** Custom Domain for links, Forced Network Tagging, mIRC Control Code Control and the ability to set how the bot responds to you - either by NOTICE or PRIVMSG.
 **Improvements:** ClientBot has more sane defaults, more configurable and doesn't flood a channel on join or netsplit.
 Most of Janus' defaults can now be set from the conf file like Oper Visibility, Link Requirement and the Tag Separator.
+InterJanus links can now be up to 70 seconds out of sync before refusing to connect compared to the default 20 seconds.
 **Major Changes:** There is only one TS6 module and one InspIRCd module to simplify the configuration process. `janus.pl` has been renamed to `janus`.
 The configuration file has a better working example and this Janus includes better documentation in /doc to get you started quickly.
+Most of the features have been ported to all Server modules.
+The TS6 module doesn't use `ircd` anymore and uses the Charybdis/ShadowIRCd features by default.
 **Bug Fixes:** Most of the annoying or insane error messages have been disabled or removed and a fix for compiling Multiplex on Ubuntu with a broken copy of OpenSLL has been added.
 The missing channel owner(s) bug found in the latest github version is NOT preset in this version ;)